-Raspberry Sundae Peony is a pink and yellow bicolor peony cultivar with fluffy bombe-type petals.
-Individual flowers are 5″-7″ wide and have a sweet floral fragrance, blooming in mid-spring.
+Raspberry Sundae peony is a soft pink and yellow bicolor peony cultivar with fluffy bombe-type petals.
+Individual flowers are 5″-7″ wide and have a floral sweet fragrance, blooming in mid-spring.
 Plants grow about 36″ tall, with an overall foliage width of 30″-36″ wide when established.

 Raspberry Sundae peonies should be planted and spaced out about 3 to 4 feet apart.
 This type of peony plant will usually spread to be about 3 feet wide, so you’ll need to have them spaced out at least that much.
 They are on the larger end of the spectrum in terms of peony sizes.

 Caring for peony plants

 Herbaceous peonies are quite resilient once the plants have been in the ground happily for a couple of years.
 They can live and thrive for 50 years or more.
 Each winter, their stems will die and go back to the ground.
 Then, they will reemerge in the springtime.